 Ecotourism is another important aspect of preserving and sustaining the diversity of the natural and cultural environments and it has ushered in a novel additional method of income for tea estate inhabitants.
 Visitors to the estates are put up in a way that is minimally intrusive and sustains the native cultures and local products, and thus tea growers can expose their products to a large audience.
 Moreover, the revenue generated by ecotourism encourages local bodies to fund developmental projects to preserve the flora, fauna, and cultural heritage of their area.

 The Earth is currently facing some critical problems, such as unsustainable use of resources, rapid decline in freshwater reserves, hasty exhaustion of conventional energy sources, carbon emission beyond the planet’s absorption capacity, and degradation of soil beyond reclamation.
-All of this ultimately has led to global warming, manifested by tsunamis, decreases in groundwater levels, melting of icebergs, and other negative effects.
+All of this ultimately has led to global warming manifested by extreme weather events, rising sea-levels, mega-wildfires, and other negative effects.
 Conversely, in accordance with persistent population growth, demand of tea is constantly mounting.
 Thus, the urgent need for the present is to promote agriculture and food supply in a manner that upholds and improves the fertility of the soil, protects the quality and availability of water, conserves biodiversity, and is produced and consumed in a way that is socially, environmentally and economically sustainable (Munasinghe, 2012).

 Tea is produced in almost all of the continents on Earth, and the total area under cultivation is still growing.
 Hence, in order to make enough land available for tea cultivation, vast areas are being annexed throughout the world, and that obviously entails deforestation, which has numerous negative effects on ecosystems.
 The most hazardous environmental impact of tea production is the alteration of habitat (Clay, 2003).
 According to a number of reports, forests are still being uprooted in East Africa to facilitate new plantations (McLennan, 2011).
 Nevertheless, tea cultivation is not the solitary cause of deforestation.
 Around 70% of the terrestrial plants and animals live in the forest ecosystem, so massive alteration of natural habitats forces the flora and the fauna of that area to struggle to live, and this can culminate in loss of biodiversity if the species do not survive.
 Simultaneously, trees also play a key role in stopping global warming, as they absorb greenhouse gases.
 Thus, the felling of trees en masse for tea planting has environmental implications.
 Furthermore, with the elimination of trees, accumulation of leaf litter on the soil surface shrinks, resulting in the concurrent reduction of organic matter content in the soil and the subsequent hampering of the soil’s water-holding capacity.
 During heavy downpours, soil is subjected to erosion, followed by siltation of riverbeds and adjacent drains, which ultimately threatens irrigation schemes.

-Thus, apart from soil erosion, the water table is lowered, with consequent harmful effects on the moisture status of the surface layers of soil, compelling the tea plants to literally withstand lingering periods of drought.
-Alternatively, decades of studies formulated the application of inorganic fertilizers for gearing up productivity.
+In addition to soil erosion, the water table is lowered, with consequent harmful effects on the moisture status of the surface layers of soil, compelling the tea plants to literally withstand lingering periods of drought.
+To make matters worse, decades of studies encouraged the application of inorganic fertilizers for gearing up productivity.
 However, due to the poor organic status of the soil and deterioration of water-holding capacity, infiltration is retarded, with consequential runoff problems.
 The problem has been aggravated by the continual broadcast of ammonium sulfate, which led to a lowering of pH.
 The recurring use of nitrogenous fertilizers causes the release of other elements from bound sites and leaching out into rivers and other water bodies, rendering them absolutely irreconcilable with biodiversity.

 Decreasing soil pH, continual use of ammonium sulfate, and frequent application of weedicides have taken a toll on earthworms, which keep the soil in fine tilth.
 Hence, the tilth and fertility conditions of tea estate soil have deteriorated over the years due to the disappearance of these beneficial annelids.